xakul/jee.oop/com.ihub.jee.oop/dp/behavioral/command/README.md

 #### [English](#topic) / [Turkish](#konu)
 # Topic

-The purpose of the Command Pattern Tutorial, Behavioral Design Patterns, will explain in a Java project why and where it is used.
+The purpose of the Command Pattern , which is a Behavioral Design Pattern, will explain in a Java project why and where it is used.

-### UML DIAGRAM OF COMMAND PATTERN
+### UML Diagram of Command Pattern

 ![|Solid](https://raw.githubusercontent.com/incubationhub/jee.oop/master/com.ihub.jee.oop/dp/behavioral/command/%C4%B1mages/CommandUML.PNG)